Stagecoach: Historical context

+Britain

 Origins

 The first crude depiction of a coach was in an English manuscript from the 13th century.
 The first recorded stagecoach route in Britain started in 1610 and ran from Edinburgh to Leith.
 This was followed by a steady proliferation of other routes around the island.
 By the mid 17th century, a basic stagecoach infrastructure had been put in place.
 A string of coaching inns operated as stopping points for travellers on the route between London and Liverpool.
 The stagecoach would depart every Monday and Thursday and took roughly ten days to make the journey during the summer months.
 Stagecoaches also became widely adopted for travel in and around London by mid-century and generally travelled at a few miles per hour.
 Shakespeare's first plays were performed at coaching inns such as The George Inn, Southwark.

 By the end of the 17th century stagecoach routes ran up and down the three main roads in England.
-The London-York route was advertised in 1698:
+The London-York route was advertised in 1698.

-Whoever is desirous of going between London and York or York and London, Let them Repair to the Black Swan in Holboorn, or the Black Swan in Coney Street, York, where they will be conveyed in a Stage Coach (If God permits), which starts every Thursday at Five in the morning.

 The novelty of this method of transport excited much controversy at the time.
 One pamphleteer denounced the stagecoach as a "great evil [...] mischievous to trade and destructive to the public health".
-Another writer, however, argued that:

-Besides the excellent arrangement of conveying men and letters on horseback, there is of late such an admirable commodiousness, both for men and women, to travel from London to the principal towns in the country, that the like hath not been known in the world, and that is by stage-coaches, wherein any one may be transported to any place, sheltered from foul weather and foul ways; free from endamaging of one's health and one's body by the hard jogging or over-violent motion; and this not only at a low price (about a shilling for every 5 mi) but with such velocity and speed in one hour, as that the posts in some foreign countries make in a day.
+Another writer argued it was an "excellent arrangement" for carrying passengers (men and women) and mail, covering in an hour distances other countries' services required a day.